pallets-eco/wtforms/docs/crash_course.rst

 Key Concepts
 ------------

- - **Forms** are the core container of WTForms.
-Forms represent a collection of fields, which can be accessed on the form dictionary-style or atrribute style.
+ - :class:`Forms <wtforms.form.Form>` are the core container of WTForms.
+Forms represent a collection of fields, which can be accessed on the form dictionary-style or attribute style.
- - **Fields** do most of the heavy lifting.
+ - :mod:`Fields <wtforms.fields>` do most of the heavy lifting.
 Each field represents a *data type* and the field handles coercing form input to that datatype.
-For example, `IntegerField` and `TextField` represent two different data types.
+For example, `IntegerField` and `StringField` represent two different data types.
 Fields contain a number of useful properties, such as a label, description, and a list of validation errors, in addition to the data the field contains.
- - Every field has a **Widget** instance.
+ - Every field has a :mod:`Widget <wtforms.widgets>` instance.
 The widget's job is rendering an HTML representation of that field.
 Widget instances can be specified for each field but every field has one by default which makes sense.
-Some fields are simply conveniences, for example `TextAreaField` is simply a `TextField` with the default widget being a `TextArea`.
+Some fields are simply conveniences, for example :class:`~wtforms.fields.TextAreaField` is simply a :class:`~wtforms.fields.StringField` with the default widget being a :class:`~wtforms.widgets.TextArea`.
- - In order to specify validation rules, fields contain a list of **Validators**.
+ - In order to specify validation rules, fields contain a list of :mod:`Validators <wtforms.validators>`.

 Getting Started
 ---------------

 Let's get right down to business and define our first form::

-    from wtforms import Form, BooleanField, TextField, validators
+    from wtforms import Form, BooleanField, StringField, validators

     class RegistrationForm(Form):
-        username     = TextField('Username', [validators.Length(min=4, max=25)])
+        username     = StringField('Username', [validators.Length(min=4, max=25)])
-        email        = TextField('Email Address', [validators.Length(min=6, max=35)])
+        email        = StringField('Email Address', [validators.Length(min=6, max=35)])
         accept_rules = BooleanField('I accept the site rules', [validators.InputRequired()])

 When you create a form, you define the fields in a way that is similar to the